 Faculty and staff representing many departments and schools are members of American University's chapter of Phi Beta Kappa.
 The chapter's current officers are:

-Vice President Amanda Berry, Assistant Professor, Department of Literature, College of Arts and Sciences
+Professor and Department Chair, College of Arts and Sciences

 For more information please contact: